pizzadotdoggo/pizzadotdoggo/README.md

  ★ I **love** stars!!

- ★ If I don't respond/INT, I am most likely offtab feel free to W2I **unless** stated otherwise or if another statement in my ponies name is contrary!
+ ★ If I don't respond/INT on Ponytown I am most likely offtab feel free to W2I **unless** stated otherwise or if another statement in my ponies name is contrary!

 ★ ALSO I LOVE CUDDLES ON PT, So like- Please I beg you